eonist/eonist.github.io/_posts/2018-07-31-swift-doc-formating.md

 ///
 /// This commenting style is pretty common in the swift community
 /// One drawback is that you have to click 3 times every time you want to add another line
-/// THis commenting style is used in obj-c and swift but not in many other languages
+/// This commenting style is used in obj-c and swift but not in many other languages
 ///
 ```